 What are the best apples for apple crisp?

 My official answer is that the best apples are the ones you have on hand.
-My personal favorite to use are granny smith apples, which is not what I expecting when I first started experimenting different varieties.
+My personal favorite to use are granny smith apples, which is not what I expected when I first started experimenting different varieties.
 They yield a sweet, firm crisp with a thick syrupy filling that my family adores.

 However, I’ve had good results with other varieties such as fuji, gala, honey crisp, golden delicious, and pink lady, so whatever you like will probably work.

 A crisp typically has a crunchy topping made with a oats, some kind of sweetener, flour (in this case almond), butter (or coconut oil if you’re dairy-free), and sometimes nuts like pecan, walnut or almond.
+Apple crisps are probably the most well-known, but the summer both strawberry crisps and blueberry crisps are popular, too.

 A crumble topping doesn’t usually include oats or nuts.
 It’s more like a streusel.